rigogomes123/Unit-_15_web_developmentt/README.md

 Secoundly I recognised I mistake I had committed which was the name of one of the trainees I had spelled his name as "Leroy Daniel" and it should of have been "Daniel Leroy", Overall it was a quick and easy fix.

+Lastly after receiving feedback from my secound classmate which I pointed out a clear requirement which I had left out which was to add links to web development course.
+Thankfully my classmate had picked this out and I had complete forgot to implment this to my other website,but however i mangaed to add to my last website.